dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-24-MLE for the coin toss.md

 ---
 published: true
 layout: post
-usemathjax: true
-title: Maximum Likelihood Estimate (MLE) for the coin toss example
+title: MLE for the coin toss example
 permalink: /mle-binomial
 ---

-In the typical tossing coin example, with probability for the head equal to $p$ and tossing the coin $n$ times let's calculate the MLE probability for the heads.
+In the typical tossing coin example, with probability for the head equal to $p$ and tossing the coin $n$ times let's calculate the Maximum Likelihood Estimate (MLE) probability for the heads.

 We know this is typical case of [Binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution){:ref="nofollow"} that is given with this formula: